 To evaluate the practical value of our method, we revisit the return to education study of Card (1995).
-The data are taken from the National Longitudinal Survey of Young Men, which contains observations on 5525 men aged between 14 and 24 years in 1966.
-Of these men, 3010 provided valid education and wage responses in the 1976 follow-up survey.
+The data are taken from the National Longitudinal Survey of Young Men, which contains observations on 5,525 men aged between 14 and 24 years in 1966.
+Of these men, 3,010 provided valid education and wage responses in the 1976 follow-up survey.
 The parameter of interest is the causal effect of education on earnings.
 The unmeasured confounder is the preference for education.
 The treatment variable is education beyond high school (see Wang and Tchetgen Tchetgen (2018)).
 Hence, the treatment group includes those who attended college.
 The earnings variable is wage, dichotomized at its median of \$5.375 per hour.
-In addition to the preference for education in attending college.
+In addition to the preference for education, the distance from home to the nearest four-year college is also a deciding factor in attending college.
 Thus, the dummy for the nearby four-year college is a valid instrument for the treatment variable.